 As our culture has adopted the ease of Western life, we have undergone profound cultural shifts at a rapid pace.
-By comparison, advances in past centuries were slow and gradual.
-Within the last century we have made wide-reaching changes like overhauling our diet to include more processed, refined, sugary, and unhealthy fatty foods.
+In comparison, advances in past centuries were slow and gradual.
+Within the last century, we have made wide-reaching changes like overhauling our diet to include more processed, refined, sugary, and unhealthy fatty foods.
 We have become increasingly sedentary.
 We have changed our social interactions so that we are now always online or "plugged in."
-While it is impossible to completely tease out every cultural shift and its impact on health, we know for certain that some take a heavy toll on our population's overall health and wellness.
+While it is impossible to completely tease out every cultural shift and its impact on health, we know for certain that some of these changes in our culture take a heavy toll on our population's overall health and wellness.
 We will begin by examining one of the most impactful cultural shifts.
 Let's consider the recent history of physical activity.